JiriRichter/WRFDomainWizard/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a bug report to improve the WRF Domain Wizard
 title: ''
-labels: ''
+labels: 'bug,needs-triage'
 assignees: ''

 ---
 **Describe the bug**
 A clear and concise description of what the bug is.